 struggle with mother s dementia

-It is interesting how many of us experience a mix of conflicting feelings when caring for a family member in the moderate stage of dementia.
+It’s fascinating how many people experience a blend of conflicting emotions when taking care of a family member in the moderate stage of dementia.

 The journey through this phase can be tumultuous, marked by challenging behaviors and strained relationships.